learnf5/nginx/lab10/Readme.md

-These are the files for Lab 10
+# These are the files for Lab 10

+# LPS scripting